PowerShell/PowerShell-RFC/1-Draft/RFC####-Improve-generation-of-argument-string-for-executables.md

 ## Motivation

-    As a powershell user who wants to call external executables, I can pass any arguments to those executable, so that these arguments reach the `argv[]` array unchanged.
+    As a powershell user who wants to call external executables, I can pass any arguments to those executables, so that these arguments reach the `argv[]` array unchanged.

 ## Specification